SDraw/ml_mods_vrc/ml_abp/README.md

 # Notes
 * This mod is made specificaly for SDK3 avatars creators.
-* For some avatars proximity of left and right eyes can be same due to weird Unity behaviour.
+* Eyes and jaw bones are merged with head due to zero scaling of local player's head bone.
+Those bones will have same proximity values if camera is near of head bone.
 * Usage of mods breaks ToS of VRChat and can lead to ban.
 Use at your own risk.